fikm8291/L2-Cyber-A3.1/README.md

 - Management
 - Public information

-At the moment, all staff can access all folders.
-This is a security risk.
+Currently, every employee can access every folder, regardless of their department.
+This is a security risk because confidential information should only be available to authorised staff.

 Your task is to secure the system using:

-- Users
+- Linux users
-- Groups
+- Linux groups
-- Linux file permissions
+- File and directory permissions

-You will complete all work inside a GitHub Codespace using Linux commands.
+All work must be completed inside a GitHub Codespace using Linux commands.

 ---